JAllegre/pibox-monorepo/README.md

 This will replace config in .conf file

-Copy new conf file into git (rproxy/conf/pibox.hd.free.fr.conf)
+- Copy new conf file into git (rproxy/conf/pibox.hd.free.fr.conf).
+It should be the same

 ## TROUBLESHOOT